All-Terrain Crane Training & Certification

 Train the Trainer courses are online and meant to certify a individual to use the training kit to train others.
 Training kit and materials are included with the Train the Trainer online course for no additional cost.Purchase Options

-Our All Terrain Crane safety training course is OSHA compliant, and our online version fulfills OSHA’s classroom training requirement.
+Our All-Terrain Crane safety training course is OSHA Aligned, and our online version fulfills OSHA’s classroom training requirement.
 Each class contains sections on anatomy and components, stability principles, rigging considerations, safe operations, common hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by regulations.

 The Train the Trainer option is used to certify a trainer to teach others using the included training kit.
 It incorporates the online course with an additional train the trainer module, as well as the training kit.
 This option results in an regulation-aligned lifetime trainer certification from Hard Hat Training.
 This certification is not company-specific, meaning you can take it with you should you change employers.